 Ed.note: It is ffs whether for privacy purposes the identifier of a network slice may be temporary.

 The identifier of a network slice may be confidentially protected.

-It shall be not possible by an unauthorized party to correlate a network slice identifier with user identifiers.
+It shall be not feasible by an unauthorized party to correlate a network slice identifier with long-term subscription identifiers.